-Stakeholders Expectation Response Directors Act in compliance with laws, regulations, and ethical practices.
-Act with transparency and traceability.
-Success of the Company's business.
-Good corporate governance in compliance with policy and regulation strictly.
-Report of business operation result.
-Customers Supply high-quality products and services with complete quantity ordered punctually.
+Expectation Response Supply high-quality products and services with complete quantity ordered punctually.
 Fair-trade compliance.
 Product warranty.
 Maintaining confidentiality of customer information.
 Maintaining a good relationship.
-Set fair product prices, products are of high quality and safety at international standards.
-Product quality guaranteed and receive complaints about product quality.
+Set fair product prices, products are of high quality and safety at international standards Product quality guaranteed and receive complaints about product quality.
 Knowledge and understanding about the product by providing a user manual on the correct, safe and cost-effective products and disseminating information related to the product accurately and clearly.
 Strictly comply with the laws and regulations related to consumer protection.
-Vendors or Creditors Act as compliance with commercial term.
+Act as compliance with commercial term.
 Act according to agreement fairly.
 Fair Trade Competition with transparency.
 Building good relationships.
 To ensure that the trading practices from suppliers or vendors are practically performed, including borrowing conditions and terms.
-Act according to borrowing conditions and terms; objective, repayment, collateral and other commitments.
-The Company has regularly provided the correct information to venders or creditors.
-Waste Contractor Act according to the mutual agreement strictly.
+Act according to borrowing conditions and terms ; objective, repayment, collateral and other commitments.
+The Company has regularly provided the correct nformation to venders or creditors.
+Act according to the mutual agreement strictly.
 Being compliance with related laws and regulations.
-Tracking and verifying waste disposal process of Waste Contractor.
-Assess the performance of waste contractor.
-Government Agencies Act according to related regulations and laws.
+Tracking and verifying waste disposal process of Waste Contractor.Assess the performance of waste contractor.
+Act according to related regulations and laws.
 Provide cooperation in providing information for improvement.
 Supporting in government projects that are beneficial to all parties.
 Act in compliance with regulations and laws in every respect.
-Pay relevant tax completely, accurately and on time.
-Disclosure of accurate and transparent information.
+Pay relevant tax completely, accurately and on time Disclosure of accurate and transparent information.
 Report information required by law.
-Community and Society Support activities and program beneficiary to social and community.
+Support activities and program beneficiary to social and community.
 Operate business without having impact on community and society.
 Provide aids and participation in solving social and community issues.
 Transparency and good governance in operating business.
 Contribute to the correction and conservation of energy and the environment.
-There does not create any direct or indirect impact on the environment.
-Be committed to conducting business with responsibility to the environment, community and society.
+There does not create any direct or indirect impact on the environment Be committed to conducting business with responsibility to the environment, community and society.
 Encourage all employees to perform their duties responsibly to the environment, community and society.
 Encourage participation in activities that benefit the public and encourage employees to have a good conscience and do good to the society as a whole.
-Promote efficient use of resources, set energy-saving measures pollution control and take care of the environment.
-Manage by using technologies and production processes which are up to the environmental standards regarding ISO 14001: 2015 by establishing waste treatment systems.
-Conduct business by complying with governing law and rules strictly environmental.
-Auditors Auditors can perform their duties independently.
-Cooperation in providing financial and relevant information as required by the auditor. - The Company has a good cooperation with auditor by providing complete financial and significant information as requested by the auditors.
-The auditors can perform their work independently.
+Promote efficient use of resources, set energy-saving measures pollution control and take care of the convironment.
+Manage by using technologies and production processes which are up to the environmental standards regarding ISO 14001 : 2015 by establishing waste treatment systems.
+Conduct business by complying with governing Supply high-quality products and services with complete quantity ordered punctually.
+Fair-trade compliance.
+Product warranty.
+Maintaining confidentiality of customer information.
+Maintaining a good relationship.
+Act as compliance with commercial term.
+Act according to agreement fairly.
+Fair Trade Competition with transparency.
+Building good relationships.
+Act according to the mutual agreement strictly.
+Being compliance with related laws and regulations.
+Act according to related regulations and laws.
+Provide cooperation in providing information for improvement.
+Supporting in government projects that are beneficial to all parties.
+Support activities and program beneficiary to social and community.
+Operate business without having impact on community and society.
+Provide aids and participation in solving social and community issues.
+Transparency and good governance in operating business.
+Contribute to the correction and conservation of energy and the environment.

-3.3 Sustainability in Environmental Management
+Stakeholders Expectation Response Auditors - Auditors can perform their duties - The Company has a good cooperation with auditor independently. by providing complete financial and significant - Cooperation in providing financial information as requested by the auditors. and relevant information as required The auditors can perform their work independently. by the auditor.

-3.3.1 Policies and Guideline on Environment
+3.3 Sustainability in Environmental Management3.3.1 Policies and Guideline on Environment